metaplex-foundation/developer-hub/src/pages/core/fetch.md

 {% /dialect-switcher %}
 ## Fetch multiple Assets

-Assets can either be fetched using a `getProgramAccounts` (GPA) call, which can be quite expensive and slow RPC wise, or using the `Digital Asset Standard` API, which is faster but requires [specific RPC providers](/rpc-providers).
+Multiple Assets can either be fetched using a `getProgramAccounts` (GPA) call, which can be quite expensive and slow RPC wise, or using the `Digital Asset Standard` API, which is faster but requires [specific RPC providers](/rpc-providers).

 ### GPA fetch assets by owner